Local Planning Panels were introduced by the NSW Government in 2018, across Councils in Sydney, Wollongong and the Blue Mountains.

 The referral criteria for planning proposals is set out in a separate Ministerial Direction

 The chair and two alternatives are appointed by the Minister for Planning, based on their expertise in law, or government and public administration.
-Ten experts were selected for the Blue Mountains panel across a range of disciplines including: environment, bush fire, architecture, heritage, landscape architect, urban design, engineering and planning.
+Nine experts were selected for the Blue Mountains panel across a range of disciplines including: environment, architecture, heritage, landscape architect, urban design, engineering and planning.
 A pool of community representatives from across the four wards was established by the Council after an expression of interest process.

 Listed are the panel members for the Blue Mountains.
 The Chair determines which experts and which community representatives are to hear a matter prior to the meeting.